atata-framework/atata.io/components/base/popupwindow.md

 }
 ```

-Implementation of the concrete modal having the title "Some Modal":
+Implementation of the specific modal having the title "Some Modal":

 ```cs
 using Atata;